Electron-Minecraft-Launcher/Easy-Upgrader-Server/README.md

 You will surely have to modify the code of the web application to adapt it to your website.

 ⚠️ This project works with the [Easy-Upgrader-Client](https://github.com/Electron-Minecraft-Launcher/Easy-Upgrader-Client) project.

+## Installation

+You need to install the Easy-Upgrader-Server at the **root** of your website.

+Then, all the instructions are in each file you need to modify.